Past Events

 Want help on fee structure, social media hacks, or a refresher on IP Law?

-Join us for this one-of-a-kind FREE event to help both aspiring and emerging photographers alike brush up on all the ‘boring bits’ nobody usually tells you about.
+This weekend-long event offers both aspiring and emerging photographers alike a chance to brush up on all the ‘boring bits’ nobody usually tells you about.

 Storytelling Through Photography: A Documentary Photography Workshop